IGLU.COM PACKAGE HOLIDAY BOOKING CONDITIONS

 We shall notify you of the full costs upon receipt of your request to transfer.
 In order to take advantage of this possibility, you must contact us at the details set out in clause 24 below.
 You will need to give us reasonable notice of this change so that we can make the necessary arrangements, but 7 days before departure shall be considered to be reasonable.

 6. Cancellation by you

-Should you or any member of your party need to cancel your chosen holiday once it has been confirmed, the party leader must immediately advise us in writing.
-Your notice of cancellation will only be effective when it is received by us in writing at our offices.
+You, or a member of your party, may cancel your booking at any time by giving us written notice by an email properly addressed to the email address set out in clause 24 below.
+Any such notice of cancellation must be given by the party leader.
 If you notify us by email you should receive a reply within 24 hours; if you do not receive one you should assume your email has not been received and must contact us again immediately.